Bill Clement: Post-playing career

 In January 2021, Clement announced his retirement from broadcasting at the age of 70.
 A year later, he and Al Morganti were inducted to Hockey Hall of Fame together, with him getting the Foster Hewitt Memorial Award for outstanding contributions as a hockey broadcaster while Morganti was presented with the Elmer Ferguson Memorial Award for his excellence in hockey journalism career.

 Personal life

 After retirement from hockey, he married his current wife, Cissie, had two children, and resides in Solebury Township, Pennsylvania.
-His daughter Savanah graduated from The Hun School of Princeton in 2007, while his son Chase graduated from New Hope-Solebury High School in 2008 and now goes to Delaware Valley College where he plays soccer as their goalkeeper and was First Team All Freedom Conference Player in 2012.
+His daughter Savanah graduated from The Hun School of Princeton in 2007, while his son Chase graduated from New Hope-Solebury High School in 2008 and went to Delaware Valley College where he played soccer as their goalkeeper and was First Team All Freedom Conference Player in 2012.
 Clement became a U.S. citizen on November 4, 2010.

 Bill Clement was first married to Cathie (née Maclarty) of Ottawa, Ontario.
-They have a daughter Christa, and grandchildren.
+They daughters Christa and Savannah, son, Chase and grandchildren.